 It’s not the beach, but the air and the water is warm, and most of the pools offer lots of fun activities, including zero entry for the tots, slides, lazy rivers, and more.

-- Dublin Community Recreation Center ($3-$8 for daily admission) 5600 Post Road, Dublin.
+Dublin Community Recreation Center (price increase to $5-$15 for daily admission, depending on residency) 5600 Post Road, Dublin.
 Lazy river, zero entry for area, waterslides, and more.
 Check link for leisure pool hours.

 No matter the weather, its nice to just sit and relax with a movie and a popcorn for a couple of hours.
 Matinees are always less expensive and usually less crowded, so they are a great option for families.

 $3 Movies at Marcus Theatres Kids Dream Winter Film Series.
 Catch a family-friendly movie for just $3 on Fridays, Saturdays and Sundays at 10 a.m., through April 3.
 Popcorn and fountain drinks are just $3 each.

 Discounts at Cinemark Theaters every Tuesday: Tickets range from $4.50 – $5.75 depending on theater.